 The Heathrow Express is a quick and efficient way to get into the city from Heathrow Airport.
 The train leaves every 15 minutes and arrives in just about the same time to Paddington Station.

-Gatwick Airport also has an express train which arrives into Victoria Station.
+Gatwick Airport also has an express train which arrives at Victoria Station.
 Trains run every 15 minutes and take a half hour to reach London.

 From Paddington and Victoria, you’ll have access to the London Tube with lines spreading across the city, as well as a taxi queue at ground level.
 Most taxis take credit cards but be aware of the occasional cash-only sign in a taxi’s window.